 Recoverit Data Recovery can help you recover data from a USB flash drive, even the device got corrupted or damaged, or formatted.
 The software can access the drive and recover data back.

 Step 1.
 Launch Recoverit USB Flash Drive Recovery program, select the USB drive which detected on the software to get started.

 Step 2.
-The USB recovery software will start scanning the device, it will take for a while to searching the lost data.
+The USB recovery software will start scanning the device, it will take a while to search the lost data.

 There are many reasons why Windows may fail to recognize a USB device.
-It can be because of problems with computer hardware, with Windows or with the flash drive itself.
-Make sure to determine the cause of USB not recognized issue before you format your drive.
+It can be because of problems with computer hardware, with Windows, or with the flash drive itself.
+Make sure to determine the cause of the USB not recognized issue before you format your drive.